Last updated: July 1, 2026. Refreshed monthly.

 - Cost-to-quality moves.
 Today's premium model becomes tomorrow's mid-tier.
 Today's open-source champion becomes tomorrow's commodity.
 Build for the architecture (Memory → Intelligence → Execution) not for the specific model.

 Taskade Genesis is built to absorb that drift.
 New models join the catalog automatically.
 Auto mode adapts.
 Your prompts keep working.
+And because every app you build is owned and versioned, the output stays accountable, not AI slop.

 Frequently Asked Questions